 I include a keyword research tool because I believe it’s essential to create content with a purpose.
 If you write about whatever you want, you will be writing for no one but yourself.

 You see in order to get traffic from Google you have to create content that people are searching for.
-With a keyword research tool like Long Tail Pro, you can see the volume of a keyword phrase and how competitive that keyword is.
+With a keyword research tool like SEMRush, you can see the volume of a keyword phrase and how competitive that keyword is.

 In other words, it helps direct you to write content that has the highest chance of ranking on the first page of Google’s search results.